Waterloo Engineering in one word:

 I choose Waterloo Engineering because:

 Co-op!
 The co-op program at Waterloo is very well structured and there are many resources and advisors available to help you find a placement that suits you.
 You’re able to graduate with 2 years of experience and the opportunity to work at up to 6 different companies, which is a great opportunity to discover what you love doing, gain experience, and meet people in the industry.
-Additionally, with the range of diverse engineering programs that Waterloo has to offer, I chose Waterloo because you jump right into the content that is relevant to your program.
-With Civil Engineering, we’re exposed to fundamental courses from different specializations, which is extremely helpful when finding co-ops and choosing technical electives in the upper years.

 The best thing about my program is: